 W.W.
 Work house 1939, Thurston County Assessor’s photograph from Southwest Regional Archives

 W.W.
 Work House today (2011), photo by Deborah Ross

 In the late 1880s, Samuel Woodruff acquired and platted a large part of West Olympia, selling off lots at reasonable prices.
-Rogers Street was included in the Woodruff Plat, and still contains several original homes, a few of which (not this one) are in the Rogers Street local historical district.
+Rogers Street was included in the Woodruff Plat, and still contains several original homes.
 While a handful of homes in this area are larger (for example, the Seeley-McIntyre house), most represent modest workers’ houses.
 This home, which has not been inventoried by the city, appears to represent a typical bungalow-style home, and was included in a collection of historic homes in 1949 by historian Adah Dye.

 William W. Work, a Civil War veteran, arrived in Olympia in about 1881.
 He was a house painter.
 Their daughter Muriel Work Bartram lived here after her parents.

 Washington State Historical Society photographs (enter the following catalog numbers in Collections Search box): C1918.104.22.168.5 (unscanned photo circa 1949)

 W.W.
 Work family information from Ancestry.com, accessed May 30, 2012